 World Camel Day: Treats Your Camels Will Love!

 Camels are A-mazing and if you’re a camel owner or caretaker you’ll have your own definition of what’s amazing about the camels you spend time with which adds a beautiful complexity to how amazing camels are.

 So how can we treat camels in a way where they feel...Well, ‘treated!?’
 Remembering that camels are NOT humans, so you can forget the cake! 😉 🍰

 This is not going to be an entire podcast about food treats for camels, rather a variety of things your camel will find enjoyable do to WITH you for a deeper connection and expression of your appreciation for them.

-Side note: Make sure you keep listening to the end, because, of course, we have a World Camel Day sale happening that you won’t want to miss out on.
+Side note: Make sure you keep listening to the end, because, of course, I have a World Camel Day sale happening that you won’t want to miss out on.

 Let’s start with food treats, which is easy, mostly hands off and ideal for people short on time, but still want to show their camel some World Camel Day lovin’:

 Option one: Prune some branches off their favorite tree or shrub that you know is safe for them to eat.
 Wattles & Acacia’s tree family are safe, also prickly pear (the cacti 🌵), citrus & apple tree branches & leaves.
 Anything deemed non-toxic to camels.
-If you’re not sure, hold off until you know for sure (we have a whole lesson on Toxic Plants for camels in our Cameleer Academy).
+If you’re not sure, hold off until you know for sure (I have a whole lesson on Toxic Plants for camels in The Academy).

 Option two - Fruits & Veggies like Apples, oranges, mandarin, banana, watermelon, pumpkin, carrots… Remember to not overdo it, in other words don’t give them kilograms of these things.

-Some tips of feeding treats to camels: avoid doing it by hand, use the drop and leave method (they will certainly still enjoy the treats without having to take it from your hand).
-Hand feeding treats can cause camel’s to be pushy and ‘mouthy’ as they will tend to look for treats every time they see a human and given they are such a large animal (and camel’s don’t realise their size) they will accidently hurt someone.
+Some tips for feeding treats to camels: avoid doing it by hand, use the drop and leave method (they will certainly still enjoy the treats without having to take it from your hand).
+Hand feeding treats can cause camel’s to be pushy and ‘mouthy’ as they will tend to look for treats every time they see a human and given they are such a large animal (and, for the most part, camel’s don’t realize their size) they will accidently hurt someone.

 I’ve got a couple more ways to ‘treat’ your camels that’s a little more hands on, but can be super enjoyable for both humans & camels.